Visit Khao Yai!

-This 100-hectare farm holds tours twice a day from Tuesday to Fridays and every 20 minutes over the weekends.
-The tour brings you through the farm’s agriculture processes, a rodeo show and even has an ice cream making classes (only available through pre-booking).
+This 100-hectare farm holds tours twice a day from Tuesday to Friday and every 20 minutes over the weekends.
+The tour brings you through the farm’s agriculture processes, a rodeo show and even ice cream-making classes (only available through pre-booking).
 If you miss the farm tour, there are also ATV rides that bring you into the forest and an open farm with sheep & horses you can feed.
 There’s also a Chokchai museum that houses a wide range of collections from cowboy merchandise to vintage cars and cameras.

 – Ban Mai Chay Nam:

 It’s so much more than just a restaurant.
 There is an extensive collection of characters like Superman, Marilyn Monroe, Elvis Presley, and even Colonel Sanders.
 The place is huge but can get quite crowded during lunch hours as tour buses will make a stop here.

 – Baan Suan Noi (Hobbit House):